MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/server-management.md

 ## Example

+Example can be found here: [Example](https://www.npmjs.com/package/azure-arm-servermanagement)

 ## Samples

-Explore more [sample Node.js code](https://azure.microsoft.com/resources/samples/?platform=nodejs) you can use in your apps.
+Explore more [sample JavaScript code](https://docs.microsoft.com/en-us/samples/browse/?languages=javascript) you can use in your apps.